IdentiCyte/IdentiCyte/README.md

 > python IdentiCyte

 #### Requirements and Dependencies
-If you wish to modify and run IdentiCyte you will require 64-bit Python 3.5 or later and the following packages:
+If you wish to modify and run IdentiCyte you will require 64-bit Python 3.5 or later and the following packages (If IdentiCyte has been installed as above, then these should already be installed.):

 + numpy
 + scipy